EIP-7761: EXTCODETYPE instruction

 (EXTCODESIZE

-A new opcode is prefered by a general policy to not reuse opcodes.
-Also HASCODE
+A new opcode is preferred by a general policy to not reuse opcodes.
+Also EXTCODETYPE

 can be rolled out in legacy EVM if desired.